timmanik/librechat-for-portkey/README.md

     */
 ```

+You can copy the `initializeClient.js` file into the appropriate directory in your LibreChat repository.
+I also have another file in this repo called `initializeClient.logging.js`.
+It's basically the same thing, except it has logging.

 As you can see, this is a somewhat improvised approach to getting our use case to work.
 The upside is that we are not changing much of LibreChat.

 Better directions to consider are: